apache/incubator-kie-kogito-runtimes/README.md

     * Push all your commits to a topic branch on your fork on github (if you haven't already).

-        * You can only have 1 pull request per branch, so it's advicable to use topic branches to avoid mixing your changes.
+        * You can only have 1 pull request per branch, so it's advisable to use topic branches to avoid mixing your changes.

     * Surf to that topic branch on your fork on github.